rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

 @section analytics-changelog Changelog
+@subsection analytics-6-0-0 6.0.0 (2020-11-25)
+* [SDKCF-2921](https://jira.rakuten-it.com/jira/browse/SDKCF-2921): Added tracking support for rich push notifications.
+* [SDKCF-2938](https://jira.rakuten-it.com/jira/browse/SDKCF-2938): Fixed issue where push notification tracking event may not have been sent when UNUserNotification was disabled & app was in background on iOS 10.x.
+* **Breaking API change**: Updated parameter type in `AnalyticsManager#set(loggingLevel:)` API due to the support added for building the module code as a framework.

 @subsection analytics-5-3-0 5.3.0 (2020-10-30)
 * [SDKCF-2843](https://jira.rakuten-it.com/jira/browse/SDKCF-2843): Added API to enable App to Web tracking.
 By default this feature is disabled.
 See @ref analytics-app-to-web-tracking.
 * [SDKCF-2784](https://jira.rakuten-it.com/jira/browse/SDKCF-2784): Added API to configure logging level from app.
 The plist flag `RMSDKEnableDebugLogging` is now deprecated.
 See @ref analytics-logging for usage.